Wednesday, 8 January 2020

 Buses are available from Chennai and Chengalpattu up to Kalpakkam from there autos are available.

-believed to be of Ma Parvati's knee markings and experts of the opinion that these are the sharpening marks of stone tools used during stone age period.
+It is believed to be of Ma Parvati's knee markings and experts believe that these are the sharpening marks of stone tools used during the Stone Age period.

 ---OM SHIVAYA NAMA---